chandrika1645/BlogsPost/README.md

-# BlogsNest
+# BlogsPost

-BlogsNest is a modern blogging platform built with React.js for the frontend and Express.js for the backend, utilizing MongoDB as the database.
+BlogsPost is a modern blogging platform built with React.js for the frontend and Express.js for the backend, utilizing MongoDB as the database.
 The system provides full authentication, blog post management, commenting, and a responsive UI for an enhanced user experience.

 ## Table of Contents